 Intangible assets with finite useful lives are amortized on a straight-line basis over their useful life.
 Intangible assets acquired during the year are amortized pro rata temporis.
 The useful life and amortization method are reviewed at least annually at the end of each fiscal year.
 Changes are treated as changes in accounting estimates.
-Amortization is recognized in the cost of sales, general administrative and selling costs.
+Amortization is recognized in the cost of sales, research and development, general administrative and selling costs.
 The useful life for technology amounts to 10 to 18 years, and for customer relationships 5 to 18 years.
 Intangible assets with finite useful lives are tested for impairment if there is an indication that the asset may be impaired.

 Intangible assets with an indefinite useful life are tested annually for impairment.
 If the carrying amount of the asset is no longer recoverable, an impairment loss is recognized.
 Trademarks are assigned an indefinite useful life based on expectations of future use.
-Trademark rights purchased as part of the acquisition of DAI Ceramics, Inc. are shown on the statement of financial position, and have a useful life of 10 years.
+It is assumed that trademark rights purchased as part of the acquisition of DAI Ceramics, Inc. have a useful life of 10 years.